 Flex rooms are becoming more and more popular.
 They do the job that the current owner needs, but also allows for transformation as changes occur.
 An office can be turned into a spare bedroom.
 A vacated child’s room can be turned into a library or art room.

 Easily maintained landscapes and exteriors

-Outdoor activities like gardening, house painting and other landscaping responsibilities may no longer be enjoyable to aging homeowners.
+Outdoor activities like gardening, house painting, and other landscaping responsibilities may no longer be enjoyable to aging homeowners.
 Baby boomers moving to a new home may opt for a maintenance-free community.
 Lawns can be replaced with patios, decorative landscaping, or flower beds.

 Baby boomers are opting for one-floor ranches to avoid stairs as they age.
 They are making great decisions for the future!
-Baby boomers might buy two-story homes that have bathroom and master bedrooms on the first floor.
+Baby boomers might buy two-story homes that have a bathroom and master bedrooms on the first floor.

 Big windows with lots of natural light

 According to the National Association of Homebuilders, “The need for more lighting usually increases as we grow older.
 To accommodate this, builders are adding more windows and making them larger to let in more natural light.
-Light fixtures are being installed in under cabinets and in stairwells.
+Light fixtures are being installed under cabinets and in stairwells.
 Multiple switches and dimmer controls are added for accessibility and glare control.